Watch Museum of Le Locle

 The Watch Museum of Le Locle (French: Musée d'Horlogerie du Locle) is a municipal museum specializing in horology, located in Le Locle, Canton of Neuchâtel, Switzerland.
 It is open to the public.

-The museum is located in a small historic country manor house, called 'Château des Monts', about one kilometer north of the city center, on a hill.
+The museum is located in Château des Monts, a small historic country manor house about one kilometer north of the city center, on a hill.

 Most visitors combine a visit to this museum with the other world-class horological museum in the region the Musée international d'horlogerie in La Chaux-de-Fonds, a few kilometers further east.

 Collection

 The core of the museum collection is made up of several important legacies: